super-miner/Core-Launcher/README.md

 ## Info for Mod Developers (CL_Data)
 From v1.1.0 onwards there is an option to link things like donation pagess so that they show up in the launcher.
 Please read [this](Info/UsingCL_Data.md) for more info.

+## Contributing
+You can find information on how to contribute to Core Launcher [here](CONTRIBUTING.md).